West Virginia CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-West Virginia's 60% assessment ratio and low overall property tax rates keep tax CAM components modest.
-Eastern Panhandle properties near the DC metro may see higher values and more sophisticated tenants requiring detailed reconciliation.
+West Virginia's 60% assessment ratio and low property tax rates keep tax CAM costs modest.
+Eastern Panhandle properties near the DC metro may attract more sophisticated tenants who require detailed reconciliation.

 Reconciliation Timing Requirements